anthony-r-h/anthony-r-h.github.io/_posts/2024-09-01-GertonBekant.md

 ## Finishing

-Originally finished with polyurethane and although the finish wa still in great condition, I took this opportunity to refinish the tabletop and to smooth out the original imperfections due to uneven wood joints.
+Originally finished with polyurethane and although the finish was still in great condition, I took this opportunity to refinish the tabletop and to smooth out the original imperfections due to uneven wood joints.

 <img src="/files/GertonBekant/IMG_20240713_154442.jpg">